wolf-aman/DeepFake-Detection/README.md

 6. The highest-scoring class is mapped to the standard demo labels: `Real` or `Fake`.
 7. The API returns label, confidence, raw model label, and explanation.

-### 8.4 Bonus Voice KYC workflow

-The KYC workflow combines both APIs into a practical onboarding demo:

-1. Enroll the user's voice.
-2. Verify a fresh voice sample against the enrolled profile.
-3. Run a deepfake / liveness-style authenticity check.
-4. Approve only when the speaker is verified and the audio is classified as real.

 Final decision logic:

 ```text